• LAUNCH YOUR DREAM

 When my daughter gently lambasted me with her innocent question, I knew right then that I wasn’t fully living my dream.
 I simply, physically, couldn’t.

-So, I started hearing my little daughter’s words, that constantly resounded in my brain-head, differently and took them to be divine inspiration.
+So, I started hearing my little daughter’s words, which constantly resounded in my brain-head, differently and took them to be divine inspiration.

 In two of my previous posts here on 8 Women Dream, I tell in parts first why and then how I began to take my life and my dreams in hand.